bewchabbacc/docker-environments/sa_site/README.md

 Create branches, push out code, create PR.
 It's business as usual.

 Your code is automatically synced with the running Docker container and your changes will appear live on your local site at http://localhost:8080.

-### Testing for Production ###

-Notice how you ran `vagrant ssh dev` to access the 'dev' machine.
-This is because the Vagrantfile has two possible machines it can run: prod and dev.
-Up until now you have been running the dev machine.

-The dev machine has one slight difference: the website code will be synced in real-time from your host computer into the virtual machine.
-In other words, as you make changes to the website, they will appear live automatically.
-This feature is useful for development, but cannot be used in production since in production the website must actually be an unchangeable part of the Docker image.

-#### Before pushing live

-Before pushing to AWS for testing, it is recommended you switch to the prod Vagrant machine first and make sure your changes still work (they should, since there is no other difference between the two machines, but better safe then sorry).

-To change machines:

-1. Run `vagrant halt dev`.
-This shuts down the machine so that port 8080 is open again.
-2. Run `vagrant up prod --provision`.

-From here, you can use the same exact instructions above for accessing the instance and testing the website.

-In the PROD machine the code is not in sync with your local folder anymore.

 Running without Vagrant
 -----------------------